faizak2521/resume-web/README.md

-# Author: Faiza Khan
-# Project Name: Assignment Portfolio Website
+# Assignment Portfolio Website

----
+**Author:** Faiza Khan

+## About the Project
+A minimal assignment portfolio to showcase completed coursework.
+It includes:
+- Typing animation built with CSS `@keyframes`
+- Scrollable assignments list
+- Clickable links to Azure-hosted pages

 ## Credits
-Use of *ChatGPT* was included for guidance, debugging, and text refinement.
+Use of ChatGPT for guidance, debugging, and text refinement.
----
-## About Project
-This project is a simple assignment portfolio website designed to showcase completed coursework.
-It features a minimalistic design with a typing animation, a scrollable assignments box for easy navigation, and clickable links to hosted websites on Azure.